rich-iannone/splitr/README.md

 Adding more presets of any type will simply add items to each list provided by the `dispersion.preset.list` function.

-To perform a series HYSPLIT dispersion model runs, use the SplitR `hysplit.dispersion` function:
+To perform a HYSPLIT dispersion model run, use the SplitR `hysplit.dispersion` function:

 ```R
 hysplit.dispersion(start_lat_deg = 42.83752, start_long_deg = -80.30364,